 8. Too Much Clutter

 In web design, less is more.
-Hubspot stated that 76% of users value usability over fancy design.
+Hubspot states that 76% of users value usability over fancy design.
 Most visitors want to gather information in the quickest way possible; therefore, make sure the site’s contents are concise and scannable yet pleasing to the eyes.
 So, keep your design simple and clean.
 Leave a lot of white space!

 9. Unclear Call-To-Action